In the Spotlight

 Veterans are at risk for many types of cancer just like everyone else, even if they haven't been exposed to Agent Orange.
 You can lower your risk of cancer and other diseases by quitting smoking, staying at a healthy weight, getting regular physical activity, and eating a healthy diet.

-If you have a My HealtheVet Premium account, you can easily reach out to your health care teams with Secure Messaging about taking steps to improve your health.
+If you have a My HealtheVet Premium account, you can easily reach out to your health care teams with Secure Messaging (sign in required) about taking steps to improve your health.